A Traditional individual retirement account (IRA) is one of the most common types of retirement savings accounts.

-Better yet, contributions made into the account each year may provide a tax-deduction equivalent to the same amount contributed (subject to government guidelines and income limitations).
-At the time of retirement, most individuals find themselves in a much lower tax bracket than they were while they were employed.
-This means that they pay a lower tax rate on those funds than they would have during the years they were placed in the account.
+Contributions made into the account each year may provide a tax-deduction equivalent to the same amount contributed (subject to government guidelines and income limitations).
+In retirement, most individuals find themselves in a lower tax bracket than when they were employed.
+This means they pay a lower tax rate on funds withdrawn from their account than they would have during the years the funds were invested in the account.

-Income within a Traditional IRA account grows tax-deferred.
+Any earnings within a traditional IRA account grow tax-deferred.
 Only when the funds are withdrawn from the account as a distribution will there be a potential tax liability.

-Another important factor when considering Traditional IRAs is the Required Minimum Distribution requirement when you turn age 72.
+Another important factor when considering traditional IRAs is the required minimum distribution (RMD) requirement when you turn age 72.

-Keep in mind that distributions from your IRA can be subject to a 10% early distribution penalty tax if you are under age 59 1/2, unless a penalty tax exception applies.
+Keep in mind that distributions from your IRA can be subject to a 10% early distribution penalty tax if taken before age 59 1/2, unless a penalty tax exception applies.

-NOTE: Please visit www.irs.gov for a complete breakdown of the rules and regulations concerning Traditional IRAs.
+NOTE: Please visit www.irs.gov for complete rules and regulations regarding traditional IRAs.
 Certain restrictions apply regarding prohibited transactions.

 Frequently Asked Questions

-What are the fees involved with opening a Traditional IRA?
+What are the fees for opening a Traditional IRA?

 Most custodians of traditional assets collect fees and/or commissions based off of the amount of trades or recommendations of investment choices.
 Provident Trust Group offers a flat-rate annual fee.